 • Prior action successes

-• A description of our new, current ACTION ITEMS: Add yourself to lists for updates, & request better communication
+• A description of our new, current ACTION ITEMS: Comment to FERC, add yourself to DEP lists for updates, & request better communication

 • Names and addresses